GuttembergMachado/dora/README.md

 **Dora** is a multi-class document classifier.
 It is a supervised machine learning trainer and classifier used to classify scanned images of documents, photos of documents, or video frames containing documents.

-**This version is functional (as in 2017-Aug-24).
-I am still preparing samples, instructions and a detailed tutorial**
+**This version is functional (as in 2017-Aug-29).
+Two samples are provided:  A deck of cards and its suits.
+I still working on the tutorial **

 There are several different techniques and algorithms implemented on the MSVC++ version, including my own version of a Projection Algorithm based on XYCut.